aibaev20/aibaev20/README.md

 ## Personal Stuff:

-Student at [VSCPI](https://www.codingburgas.bg/).
+I'm a Computer Software Engineering student at [Technical University of Sofia](https://www.tu-sofia.bg/).
 Highly motivated and adaptable individual with a passion for programming.
 I am dedicated to achieving excellence in every task I undertake.

 Reach me: AIBaev20@codingburgas.bg